 '''

 Definition of tape storage device

 Storage {

 Name = DLTDrive

 Address = lpmatou

 Password = storage_password # password for Storage daemon

 Device = "HP DLT 80" # same as Device in Storage daemon

 Media Type = DLT8000 # same as MediaType in Storage daemon

+}

 '''

-19.15 The Autochanger Resources
+21.15 The Autochanger Resources

 Each autochanger that you have defined in an Autochanger resource in the Storage daemon's bacula-sd.conf file, must have a corresponding Autochanger resource defined in the Director's bacula-dir.conf file.
-The Autochanger resource uses the same directives as the Storage resource defined 21.1 on page 229.
+The Autochanger resource uses the same directives as the Storage resource defined 21.13 on page 264.

 Normally you will already have a Storage resource that points to the Storage daemon's Autochanger resource.
 Thus you need only to change the name of the Storage resource to Autochanger.
-In addition the Autochanger = yes directive is not needed in the Director's Autochanger resource, since the resource name is Autochanger, the Director already knows that it represents an autochanger.
+In addition the Autochanger=yes directive is not needed in the Director's Autochanger resource, since the resource name is Autochanger, the Director already knows that it represents an autochanger.

 In addition to the above change (Storage to Autochanger), you must modify any additional Storage resources that correspond to devices that are part of the Autochanger device.
-Instead of the previous Autochanger = \mathbf{yes} directive they should be modified to be Autochanger = \mathbf{xxx} where you replace the \mathbf{xxx} with the name of the Autochanger.
+Instead of the previous Autochanger=yes directive, the configuration should be modified to be Autochanger=xxx where xxx is the name of the Autochanger.